CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g34/README.md

 1. Clone repo and run `docker-compose up`
 1. Visit [localhost:3000](http://localhost:3000) to start developing for the frontend
 1. API gateway runs on `localhost:5000` by default
+1. User management portal for dev can be accessed at [http://localhost:9098/auth](http://localhost:9098/auth)

 ## How to install npm packages
 1. To install additional node modules to the frontend, first run the command below to access the container shell